thautwarm/Site-32/src/PL/HKT-typeclass-FSharp.rst

 Let's think about the sound of animals, which could be taken as the behavior.

-Firstly, let's define some sounds.
+Firstly, let's define the enumerate some sounds:

 .. code-block :: FSharp